juienpro/easyland/README.md

 #### Alternative to on_WhateverSignal method

-Alternatively to write several methods to listen for Systemd events, you can also define method `on_systemd_event` and test the signal to achieve what you want:
+Alternatively to write several methods to listen for Systemd events, you can also define method `on_systemd_event` and add a condition to achieve what you want:

 ```
 def on_systemd_event(sender, signal, payload)